← Back to projects

 After months of hyperparameter and reward iteration, the model reached an average of roughly 75% of maximum points in the game and could play perfect runs in simulation.

 Progress stopped when I graduated, but I felt I had successfully evaluated feasibility.
-My conclusion was that fully end-to-end RL was not appropriate for this system, while targeted ML components could still be useful within a larger algorithmic architecture.
+My conclusion was that fully end-to-end RL was not appropriate for this system — machine learning is inherently difficult to debug — while targeted ML components could still be useful within a larger algorithmic architecture.